coopermaa/awesome-rack/README.md

 * [Wee](https://github.com/mneumann/wee) - A light-weight, very high-level and modern web-framework that makes **W**eb **e**ngineering **e**asy
 * [Mack](https://github.com/markbates/mack) - A Ruby web application framework.
 It takes the best ideas from several frameworks, including Rails, Merb, and Ramaze
 * [Merb](https://github.com/merb/merb) - A web development framework for fast, simple, and powerful development
+* [Hanami](https://github.com/hanami/hanami) - a Ruby MVC web framework comprised of many micro-libraries.
+  It has a simple, stable API, a minimal DSL.

+  * [awesome-hanami](https://github.com/davydovanton/awesome-hanami) - A collection of awesome Hanami Gems and projects

 * [Ramaze](https://github.com/ramaze/ramaze) - A simple, light and modular open-source web application framework written in Ruby

   * [ramaze-book](https://github.com/Ramaze/ramaze-book) - The official book for the Ramaze web framework.
 No longer maintained